 BEAM-201 is a development candidate comprised of T cells derived from healthy donors that are simultaneously edited at TRAC, CD7, CD52 and PDCD1 and then transduced with a lentivirus encoding for an anti-CD7 CAR that is designed to create allogeneic CD7 targeting CAR-T cells, resistant to both fratricide and immunosuppression.
 To our knowledge, BEAM-201 is the first investigational cell therapy featuring four simultaneous edits.
 At the end of June 2022, we submitted an IND to the FDA for BEAM-201 for the treatment of relapsed, refractory T-ALL/T-LL and potentially other CD7+ malignancies.
-On July 29, 2022, we were informed via e-mail communication from the FDA that the BEAM-201 IND was placed on clinical hold.
-The FDA indicated they will provide an official clinical hold letter to us within 30 days.
-We plan to provide additional updates pending discussion with the FDA.
+In July 2022, the FDA informed us that the BEAM-201 IND was placed on clinical hold.
+We subsequently received a formal clinical hold letter from the FDA, in which the FDA requested: (i) additional control data from genomic rearrangement assessments; (ii) further analyses of certain off-target editing experiments; (iii) additional control data for a cytokine independent growth assay; and (iv) an updated investigator brochure that includes information regarding any new nonclinical studies.
+We submitted our response to the FDA in November 2022.